 Dale Davidson, a member of the Montezuma Historical Society has offered these articles for the Looking Back series.

-The Montezuma County Historical Society is pleased to present the second of four issues on Stephen J. Smith who wrote letters about early Cortez in the 1890s.
+The Montezuma County Historical Society is pleased to present the final of four issues on Stephen J. Smith who wrote letters about early Cortez in the 1890s.
 Dale Davidson became interested when Bill Lemons loaned him a book full of letters written by Smith.
 Virginia Graham and June Head were privileged to see the books in 2009 and hoped the early information could be made available.
 Through the courtesy of Davidson and Lemons, this information is now in print.

 Dale Davidson, a member of the Montezuma County Historical Society, came to Cortez about 25 years ago when he became lead archaeologist for the BLM in Monticello, Utah.
-After retirement, Dale became involved in many projects including the Hawkins Preserve and the printing of the publication Images of America.
+After retirement, Davidson became involved in many projects including the Hawkins Preserve and the printing of the publication Images of America.

 Membership in the historical society is open to any person interested in Preserving Our History to Enhance the Future.
 Please contact Louise Smith (membership) 564-1815.
 Membership year is Sept.
 15, 2012 Sept.
 15, 2013. $15 for single person; $25 for family.
 Early payment of the dues will be credited for the upcoming annual year.